pavel-vasilyev/auth-ajax/readme.md

 Bootstrap and Jquery connect to the project using component files `head.blade.php` and `js-connect.blade.php` in `pavel-vasilyev/auth-ajax/src/views/components/layouts` directory.

-Tested in Laravel 9 with PHP 8.0
+Tested in Laravel 9 with PHP 8.0.
+Vite replaced with Webpack.

 ## Installation